dc796/A02/README.md

 * **Merge Conflict** - A situation where Git cannot automatically combine changes from two commits because the same lines/files were edited differently and require a resolution.

-* **Push** - Upload a local commits to a remote repository
+* **Push** - Upload a local commit to a remote repository

-* **Pull** - Fetch changes from a remote and automatically merges them into your current batch.
+* **Pull** - Fetch changes from a remote and automatically merge them into your current batch.

-* **Remote** - A reference to a repository hosted elsewhere is usually the Github repo.
+* **Remote** - A reference to a repository hosted elsewhere is usually the GitHub repo.

-* **Repository** - A project container that holds files, folders, and the netire commit history.
+* **Repository** - A project container that holds files, folders, and the entire commit history.